Getting Started with Blazor Floating Action Button in Blazor WASM App

 <SfFab Target="#target" Content="Add"></SfFab>

-</div>- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This renders the Syncfusion® Blazor Floating Action Button component in the default web browser.
+Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Floating Action Button component will render in your default web browser.

 NOTE

-Event Click In Blazor Floating Action Button
+Event click in Blazor Floating Action Button

 The floating action button control triggers the OnClick event when you click the floating action button.
 Use this event to perform the required action.